• Skip to primary navigation

 A braided challah, all shiny and golden brown, is a work of art as well as a delicious bread.
 Slice it neatly, or use the bumps from the braids to tear off a piece!

 Shape your challah as you like.
-For more braiding inspiration, check out the instructions for braiding challahs with 3-strands, 4-strands (2 ways, straight and round), or 8-strands.
+For more braiding inspiration, check out the instructions for braiding challahs with 3-strands (straight or round), 4-strands (straight or round), or 8-strands (straight or round).
 Have a go!

 Recipe